apache/spark/docs/dag-serialization.rst

     min_serialized_dag_fetch_interval = 10
     max_num_rendered_ti_fields_per_task = 30

-*   ``store_serialized_dags``: This option decides whether to serialise DAGs and persist them in DB.
-    If set to True, Webserver reads from DB instead of parsing DAG files
 *   ``store_dag_code``: This option decides whether to persist DAG files code in DB.
     If set to True, Webserver reads file contents from DB instead of trying to access files in a DAG folder.
 *   ``min_serialized_dag_update_interval``: This flag sets the minimum interval (in seconds) after which